OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 Most programmers at day to day work deal with imperative languages, the main characteristic of imperative languages is the way that you change the programs state giving a statement, step by step (How to).

-Programs written in a logic programming languages computation is dealing with relations rather than with single-valued functions, these relations are defined by a set of rules about some problem domain and these rules are written by the programmer, this concept leads us to one of the main characteristics of logic programming:
+Programs written in a logic programming languages, computation is dealing with relations rather than with single-valued functions, these relations are defined by a set of rules about some problem domain and these rules are written by the programmer, this concept leads us to one of the main characteristics of logic programming:

-"Logic programming is composed of to things, the logic and the control."
+"Logic programming is composed of two things, the logic and the control."

 The logic component is the definition of the problem while the control is more like the way to get the solution, the rules.

 *Algorithm = Logic + Control*
 where "Logic" represents a logic program and "Control" represents different theorem-proving strategies.

-Logic programming is a type of programming paradigm which is largely based on formal logic, that's more like "What is", with you asking the computer for answers.
+Logic programming is a type of programming paradigm which is largely based on formal logic, that's more like "What is", with you asking the computer for answers, it is known as "declarative programming".

 So, in a simple conclusion logic programming is much like telling the system the problem, the rules based on formal logic, and asking for the answer (declarative) than giving a step by step instructions to solve the problem.